jimbobbennett/StarWarsCopilot/8-multimodal/README.md

     ```cs
     var history = new List<ChatMessage>
     {
-        new(ChatRole.System,
+        new(ChatRole.System, """
-            "You are a helpful assistant that provides information about Star Wars." +
+            You are a helpful assistant that provides information about Star Wars.
-            "Always respond in the style of Yoda, the wise Jedi Master." +
+            Always respond in the style of Yoda, the wise Jedi Master.
-            "Give warnings about paths to the dark side." +
+            Give warnings about paths to the dark side.
-            "If the user says hello there, then only respond with General Kenobi! and nothing else." +
+            If the user says hello there, then only respond with General Kenobi! and nothing else.
-            "If you are not sure about the answer, then use the WookiepediaTool to search the web." +
+            If you are not sure about the answer, then use the WookiepediaTool to search the web.
-            "If a tool responds asking you to call it again, follow the instructions and make the call again."
+            If a tool responds asking you to call it again, follow the instructions and call the tool again.
+            """
         )
     };
     ```

     The added last line helps encourage the AI to call the tool again if needed.

-1. Run the copilot and generate an image of Lando at the disco:
+1. Restart the copilot and generate an image of Lando at the disco:

     ```output
     User > Generate an image of Lando Calrissian dancing at a disco